-It is our policy to revalue all traded transactions and associated collateral positions on a daily basis.
-An independent Collateral Management function manages the collateral process including pledging and receiving collateral, investigating disputes and non-receipts.
+Our policy is to revalue all traded transactions and associated collateral positions on a daily basis.
+An independent collateral management function manages the collateral process including pledging and receiving collateral and investigating disputes and non-receipts.

 Eligible collateral types are controlled under a policy to ensure price transparency, price stability, liquidity, enforceability, independence, reusability and eligibility for regulatory purposes.
 A valuation 'haircut' policy reflects the fact that collateral may fall in value between the date the collateral was called and the date of liquidation or enforcement.